drshahizan/research-design/materials/1gaps.md

 Remember, identifying a research gap requires critical thinking, creativity, and a thorough understanding of the existing literature.
 It is an iterative process that may require revisiting and refining your research questions and ideas multiple times.

+## Common Pitfalls in Identifying Research Gaps.
+Identifying research gaps is a crucial part of the research process, but it can also be challenging.
+Here are some common pitfalls to avoid:

+1. **Overwhelming Information**: Dealing with an enormous amount of information can be daunting.
+It's important to stay organized and focused on your research question³.

+2. **Lack of Organization**: Some researchers may find it difficult to organize the information they have gathered³.
+Using tools like reference management software can help keep your sources organized.

+3. **Ignoring Methodologies**: Not evaluating the methodologies employed in existing studies can lead to missed opportunities to identify limitations or weaknesses in research design, data collection, or analysis.

+4. **Narrow Literature Review**: A common mistake is not conducting a thorough and wide-ranging literature review¹.
+This can lead to a narrow understanding of the field and missed research gaps.

+5. **Ignoring Discrepancies**: Not noting discrepancies, unanswered questions, or areas where further investigation is warranted can lead to missed research gaps.

+6. **Not Consulting Experts**: Not consulting with experts in your research area can lead to missed opportunities to identify additional gaps that you may have missed.

+Remember, the process of identifying research gaps requires critical thinking, creativity, and a thorough understanding of the existing literature.
+It's an iterative process that may require revisiting and refining your research questions and ideas multiple times².

 ## Contribution 🛠️
 Please create an [Issue](https://github.com/drshahizan/MCSD1043/issues) for any improvements, suggestions or errors in the content.